America’s Sacred Story: The True Story of the Pilgrims

 STAUFFER: I think it is accurate that some people got sick and never made it off the Mayflower.
 Also, the men who were trying to build houses got very sick as well.
 So many of them were trying to work while they were desperately ill.

 STONE: Bradford says at some points, there were only six or seven people who could care for the sick.
 All of their efforts went from trying to build houses to just surviving and trying to care for the sick.
 He said:

-One of my favorite parts of the story is when the Mayflower passengers begin to get sick, the captain wants them off the boat as quickly as possible.
-Then something happens when the crew begins to get sick and they beg the Pilgrims who are healthy to care for the sick crewmen.
+One of my favorite parts of the story is when the Mayflower passengers begin to get sick, and the captain wants them off the boat as quickly as possible.
+Then something happens when the crew begins to get sick, and they beg the Pilgrims, who are healthy, to care for the sick crewmen.
 And the Pilgrims do.
 It’s one of the real testaments to their Christian character.
 These crew members treated them very poorly, and when the crew members get sick, the Pilgrims say, “Yes, we will take care of you.”

 STAUFFER: At that point in the depth of winter in January and February, there were two or three dying every day.
 They were very concerned about the native population in the area.
 This was before the peace treaty.
 So, they would bury their dead at night in unmarked graves covered over so that (anyone watching from a distance) would not know how quickly they were dying.
 If there was a sign of attack, they would take the sick and prop them up against a fence post so that natives could see that there were faces there even though they weren’t well enough to protect and defend.

 AWAKEN: The Pilgrims made a tremendous sacrifice.
 In fact, there is a sarcophagus in Plymouth today that contains the bones of all of the people who died that winter.
 How did they set all aside to make this incredible voyage?